KoushikVK/Ecommerce-EDA/readme.md

-# ECOMMERCE Exploratory Data Analysis
+# ECOMMERCE Exploratory Data Analysis By Koushik V
 ## **PROJECT SYNOPSIS**
 > In this project, the EDA protocol for an ecommerce dataset has been shown.
 The analysis reveals some insightful information for this ecommerce retailer operating in the UK, so do check it out!
 ___